danth6961/tsp-rebalance-app/docs/README.md

 ## Current Tactical Allocation Model

 The current baseline regime targets are defined in `constants.py` and should be treated as the source of truth for regime allocations.
+This is reinforced by the consistency tests, which verify alignment across the engine, UI, validation layer, and IFT state machine

 ### Risk-On Override
 - G: 30%